Develop your managerial posture and deal with the unexpected

 Whether you're just starting out or already well-established, developing your managerial posture will enable you to rally people around your project, both individually and collectively, and develop your leadership skills in team management.

-Our Nouvelle Vague training program offers your managers the opportunity to (re)learn the fundamentals of management and adopt new practices for leading a team.
-Our workshops are designed to stimulate the collective intelligence of our participants, so that they feel more at ease and perform better in real-life conditions.
-They include a wide range of role-playing exercises to be carried out in small groups, so that participants can practice reacting to these types of relational issues.
+Our Management Fundamentals training program offers your managers the opportunity to (re)learn the fundamentals of management and adopt new practices for leading a team.
+Our workshops are designed to stimulate the collective intelligence of our participants, who will be more at ease and more effective in real-life conditions, thanks to a wide range of role-playing exercises to be carried out in small groups.

 FAQ